hsjoberg/telegram-autoreplier-bot/README.md

 WHITELISTED_USERS (optional)
 Comma-separated list of whitelisted user's IDs.

+REPLY_ON_DAYS_PASSED (optional)
+Reply to users that haven't written a message in the chat group for X number of days.
+Set to 0 to deactivate, otherwise 90 days will be used.

 DENOKV_TOPLEVEL_KEY (optional)
 You can set or change this environment variable to reset the state.
 ```